-It’s February which means Valentine’s day is upon us and love is in the air.
-It also means that it’s national heart month!
+It’s February which means besides for all the red you see for Valentine’s day, it's also national heart month!
 In honor of heart month let’s talk a bit about heart health, particularly cholesterol.

 Cholesterol tends to get a bad rap but did you know it's necessary for your survival?
 You need cholesterol to make hormones, produce vitamin D, and help digest your food.
 So let’s dive in a little deeper about what cholesterol is, what it does, and why you need it.

 Cholesterol is a fatty substance that is in every cell of your body.
 There are two main types of cholesterol: HDL and LDL.
 HDL stands for high-density lipoprotein.
 You often hear this called “good cholesterol” because it carries cholesterol from various parts of the body to the liver where it is removed from the body.
 On the other hand, LDL stands for low-density lipoprotein.
-This is often referred to as “bad cholesterol” as it is often believed that high levels of LDL can lead to artery plaque buildup.
+This is often referred to as “bad cholesterol” because it is the type of cholesterol found in artery plaque buildup.

 Although high cholesterol is often said to lead to heart disease there is more to the story (see LDL-C does not cause cardiovascular disease).
 New studies show the bigger culprit of heart disease is inflammation.
 Think of LDL cholesterol as the bandage trying to heal the inflammation.
 So if cholesterol is abnormally high, we really want to focus on reducing inflammation and in turn, your body won't need as much of the bandage and will naturally reduce elevated cholesterol levels (and exercise helps to quickly excrete excess cholesterol).
 There are multiple factors that can lead to this chronic inflammation: